vibeus/vibe-website/content/blog/collaborate-to-educate-video-conferences-in-the-classroom/index.md

 date: 2020-03-17
 tags: ["video conference", "presenting", "powerpoint", "Classroom" ]
 draft: false
-description: Using video conferencing in the classroom boosts learning
+description: Using video conferencing in the classroom boosts engaged learning, but where do you get started?
+We'll show the way.
 isfeatured: false
 ---